 However, due to the speculative nature of crypto (it is not regulated by a central body like the government) it is not currently available in all states.

-It is currently unavailable in Hawaii, Nevada, New Hampshire, and West Virginia.
+It is currently unavailable in Hawaii and Nevada.

 Before using Robinhood Crypto, it is important to understand the following: